Table of Contents

 Number Of Turns

 In Rummy, the number of turns can vary greatly.
-Each player takes turns drawing and discarding cards until someone is able to discard all their cards by forming melds.
+Each player takes turns drawing and discarding cards until someone can discard all their cards by forming melds.
 This can happen in just a few turns or take many rounds to achieve.

 Joker Runs

-In Rummy, jokers are used as wild cards that can substitute for any other card in a meld.
-However, in Rummy 500, jokers have a special role in creating what is known as a Joker Run.
+In both Rummy and Rummy 500, jokers can be used as wild cards that can substitute for any other card in a meld.
+This creates something known as a Joker Run.

 A Joker Run is a sequence of three or more cards, with at least one joker, that follows a consecutive numerical order.
-For example, a Joker Run can consist of 5-6-Joker-8-9, with the Joker representing a 7.
+For example, if you have a 3 and a 5 of hearts, you could use a joker to represent the missing 4 to create a run.

 Also Read: Why Playing Cards Are Red And Black?